KirilIakovliev/worker_safety_CV/README.md

 1. Cam_Videos (contains videos from cams for a demo purpose)

-2. Frames_Buffer (folder which contains frames with a one-second range)
+2. Frames_Buffer (folder which contains frames with a one-second range) (Temporary, after analysis it is removed automatically)

 3. inference_graph (directory for a graph location / model checkpoint)